 One of the purposes of the Foundation is to encourage the growing of these plants.
 Given the decline of commercial orchid nurseries in the UK, these plants have been increasingly scarce, even though much of the original breeding was conducted in the UK over the last century.
 We are keen to encourage growers to form and add to their own collections.
 Furthermore, all of the plants for sale are in surplus to the requirements of the National Collection.
 Selling these plants both raises funds to support the National Collection and releases space in the nursery - space which is much needed given the active breeding program that is underway at the Foundation.
 All profits from the sale of these plants go the Foundation and support its work.
 Furthermore, by buying plants that have been professionally raised through artificial propagation you reduce the pressure on the remaining populations of these plants in the wild.

+By Paul Upward Photography

+The boring bits

+Given the size of these plants and the level of variation in the hybrids, we prefer sales to be made in person rather than by mail order, to allow our customers to see and judge the individual hybrids themselves.

+However mail order is available on request.

+Our Plants

-The Mathers Foundation The Mathers Foundation was established as a UK charity in 2019 to conserve collections of orchid species and hybrids and to support ex-situ and in-situ conservation.
-In addition to the National Collection of Oncidiums, we also the holders of the National Collection of Pleiones and that of Stanhopeas & Acinetas.
-There are over 17,000 plants grown at the nursery, led by our Head Nurseryman, Jim Durrant.
-The Foundation also operates a propagation laboratory, making both species sibling crosses and new hybrids.
-Our Plants It can take more than six years from pollination to flowering size plants which explains why new hybrids can be expensive as to make the most delicate and appealing flower takes skill and time.
+Left: Our award-winning Oncidium Prince Vultan by Deborah Lambkin Right: One of our awards It can take more than six years from pollination to flowering size plants which explains why new hybrids can be expensive as to make the most delicate and appealing flower takes skill and time.
 Selecting clones with distinct characteristics by name ensures unique plants are recognised.
-Plants awarded an Award of Merit by the RHS Orchid Committee have benefitted from years of dedication and expert care and deserve the accolade of being simply the 'best of the best' in the world.
-Where can you see and buy these plants We welcome visitors to our Guided Tours to see the collection and we normally display our plants at the RHS Orchid Show in March.
+Plants awarded an Award of Merit by the RHS Expert Group have benefited from years of dedication and expert care and deserve the accolade of being simply the 'best of the best' in the world.
+Fancy a visit?

+We welcome visitors to our Guided Tours to see the collection and we normally display our plants at the RHS Orchid Show in March.
 Visits can be booked via our website and include a full tour of the nursery and growing advice.

-Pricing All of the plants in catalogue are divided into different pricing categories.
+Guided tours by Jim (by Paul Upward Photography) Pricing All of the plants in catalogue are divided into different pricing categories.
 All of the plants for sale are of flowering size (and indeed will be in flower) but many are significantly larger.
 Some hybrids are priced in bands as there can be variation in flower size and colour.
-The photographs are an example of each hybrid for sale but the actual plants may vary.
-GBP Α В С D Е Flowering Size (I Adult Bulb) 20 35 50 75 100 Large Flowering Size (2+ Adult Bulbs) 25 50 75 100 125

-Limited availability URG Unregistered grex - not yet named and registered with RHS

-Onc. noezlianum (formerly Cochlioda) Divisions of the species responsible for the red colouring in most of our hybrids.
-Easy to grow, with numerous small red flowers.
+The photographs are an example of ea

+By Paul Upward Photography

+Adult Bulbs (flowering size) I 2+

+A £25 £30

+В £35 £50

+С £50 £80

+D £75 £100

+E £100 £125

+F £125 £175

+(flowering size) A B C D (flowering size) A £25 B £35 C £50 D £75 E £100

 Onc.
-Naevnoez

-(Onc. noezlianum x Onc. naevium)
+Amberely

+(Joanna Whitney x Desirable)

 (formerly Odontioda)

-Strongly coloured red flowers with a classic naevium star shape and yellow noezlianum lip.
-Very vigorous and an interesting potential parent give the robustness and colour.
+A very desirable classic alexandrae/crispum hybrid.
+Joanna Whitney is a Bob Hamilton's cross between an Eric Young hybrid, Saint Clement, and a McBean's hybrid, Durham City), while Desirable is descended again from Durham City crossed with Aviewood, another Bob Hamilton cross, this time from two Mansell parents.

+C-D

 Onc.
-Gay Starshooter (Onc. cirrhosum x Onc. naevium) (formerly Odontoglossum) White star-shaped flowers with a prominent yellow lip and red spots.
-Much more vigorous than cirrhosum, benefitting from the naevium parent.

-Onc.
-John Miller (Onc.
-Tribbles x Onc.
-Burning Bed) (formerly Odontioda) Classic Odontioda cross with vivid burgundy and red patterning from the Burning Bed parent across a pink background.
-B-C

-Onc.
-URG (Jaffa x Harry Baldwin) (formerly Odontioda) An unusual hybrid with flowers that range from red-apricot-brown, depending on the clone.
-Jaffa is 50% velleum (closely related to the wyattianum/harryanum/helgae grouping), together with noezlianum genes.
-Harry Baldwin is a Keith Andrew cross that brings in more crispum/alexandrae parentage.
-B-D

-Onc.
-Prince Ahmad (Onc.
-Prince Vultan × Onc.
-Charlesworthii) (formerly Odontioda) Prince Vultan is a beautiful small flowered hybrid with pink speckling from strictum (several have been awarded).
-Charlesworthii is the famous 1908 hybrid between noezlianum and harryanum with strong red colours and an extravagant lip.
-Prince Ahmad combines the best of both.

-Onc.
-Saint Jonathan (Onc.
-Saint Clement x Onc.
-Burning Bed) (formerly Odontioda) Large red and patterned Odontioda-type.
-Flowers are well shaped and with variable colouring, ranging from fire engine red to burgundy/purple.
-Some clones have striped markings.
-Pricing depends on the clone.

-Oip.
-URG (Cambria Charge x Marside) (formerly Vuylstekeara) A beautiful Vuylstekeara, now Oncidopsis, hybrid descended from Cambia on one side, crossed with the 1908 hybrid, Charlesworthii, and the classic Odontoglossum hybrid Marside on the other, made from two McBean's hybrids Ingmar and Wearside Pattern.
+Amberley Sunrise (Onc.
+Durham City x Onc.
+McBean's Ann) (formerly Odontioda) A stunning new Jim Durrant cross between two classic Odontoglossum hybrids.
+Colours range from apricot/red through to deeper reds and pinks.
+D-E